Diarrhea in Dogs: Causes, Symptoms, and Treatment Options

 Preparation:

-Bake a pumpkin in the oven until soft and mash the pulp.
+Bake a pumpkin in the oven until soft, then mash the flesh.

 Place the pumpkin puree in a bowl and add 1 teaspoon of zeolite.